jtoy/awesome-tensorflow/README.md

 * [keras-js](https://github.com/transcranial/keras-js) - Run Keras models (tensorflow backend) in the browser, with GPU support
 * [NNFlow](https://github.com/welschma/NNFlow) - Simple framework allowing to read-in ROOT NTuples by converting them to a Numpy array and then use them in Google Tensorflow.
 * [Sonnet](https://github.com/deepmind/sonnet) - Sonnet is DeepMind's library built on top of TensorFlow for building complex neural networks.
+* [tensorpack](https://github.com/ppwwyyxx/tensorpack) - Neural Network Toolbox on TensorFlow focusing on training speed and on large datasets.

 <a name="video" />